The Best Radon Detector to Make Your Home Safer

 Methods for Testing Your Home for Radon

-Procure A Test Kit: Purchase a radon test kit at hardware stores, a web-based retailer, or via the State’s radon program.
+Procure A Test Kit: Purchase a radon test kit from hardware stores, a web retailer, or the State’s radon program.

 States: Take your time reading and follow the guidelines in this test kit.

 Set up the Test Kit: Place the test device in a low-traffic area of your house, such as a basement or garage.
 Beware of bathrooms, kitchens, and laundry rooms.
-The test space should be tranquil throughout the examination.
+Keep the test space quiet throughout the examination.

-Conduct the test: The testing device is on the site for the suggested testing time (short-term or longer).
+Conduct the test: Leave the testing device in place for the suggested testing time (short-term or longer).

 Take the Test Kit to the Lab: After the testing period, please follow the guidelines for sending the test kit to the appropriate laboratory for analysis.